Table of Contents

-By following the right steps, you can make your venison chili taste rich, hearty, and delicious—without the overpowering wild taste.
-Whether you’re a seasoned hunter or just trying venison for the first time, this guide will teach you how to fix gamey deer chili and create a dish the whole family will love!
+By following proven methods, you can make your venison chili taste rich, hearty, and delicious—without the wild, musky taste.
+Whether you’re an experienced hunter or cooking venison for the first time, this guide will teach you how to fix gamey deer chili and create a dish the whole family will love!

 Venison’s flavor comes from the diet and lifestyle of wild deer.
 Unlike farm-raised beef, deer feed on wild plants, nuts, and berries, which gives the meat a richer, more complex taste.
 This is what some people call “gamey.”